 Generally, the best advice is always to be aware of changes, and asking questions is important anytime.
-Pay close attention when signing the HUD-1 Settlement Statement, and note how it has changed since the Good Faith Estimate was issued.
+Pay close attention when signing the Closing Disclosure, and note how it has changed since the loan estimate was issued.
 While it is not unlikely that it is different, a radically larger number should be thoroughly explained.
 More importantly, remember that it’s okay to walk away at any time.
 While you run the risk of losing out on what may be a great home for you now, there’s no sense in being intimidated into paying more than you should.

 Think you’re ready for home ownership?
 Let us help you make the smarter decision with our home buying decision engine.